-- 2.9.1 Kaiser Permanente utilizes EDC AnalyzerTM tool to determine the appropriate level of facility reimbursement for outpatient emergency department (ED) services. - 2.9.2 Certain claims are excluded from review:
+2.9.1 Kaiser Permanente utilizes EDC Analyzer[TM] tool to determine the appropriate and fair level of facility reimbursement for outpatient emergency department (ED) services.

+2.9.2 This policy will apply to all facilities that submit ED claims with level 3, 4, or 5 E/M codes for members of the affected plans, regardless of whether they're under contract to participate in our in our network.

+2.9.3 Certain claims are excluded from review:

-- 2.9.2.1 Claims with certain diagnosis codes (e.g., sexual assault, homicidal ideations, bipolar disorder, schizophrenia). - 2.9.2.2 Claims for children under 2. - 2.9.2.3 Claims for patients who died in the emergency department or were discharged/transferred to another care setting. - 2.9.2.4 Claims for patients who received critical care services. - 2.9.3 The review is based upon presenting problems as defined by the ICD 10 reason for visit, intensity of the diagnostic workup as measured by the diagnostic CPT codes and based upon the complicating conditions as defined by the ICD 10 principal, secondary, and external cause of injury diagnosis codes. - 2.9.4 To learn more about the EDC Analyzer TM tool, see: EDC Analyzer.com. - 2.10 Provider Preventable Conditions (PPC) review applies to the Medicaid line of business.
-Per CMS guidelines, reimbursement is prohibited to providers for services which meet certain conditions, for example, surgery performed on the wrong body parts. - 2.10.1 The Clinical Review department reviews claims that have been pended for review to determine whether the claim contains any PPC services based upon a defined list of Health Care Acquired Conditions (HAC) and Other Provider Preventable Conditions (OPPCs). - 2.10.2 The Clinical Review department will determine if the service provided meets the clinical guidelines set forth by CMS to ensure PPC services are not reimbursed. - 2.10.3 The Clinical Review department will instruct the claims examiner not to reimburse any non-payable service lines or portion of those service lines.
+2.9.3.1 Claims with certain diagnosis codes (e.g. sexual assault, homicidal ideations, bipolar disorder, schizophrenia).

+2.9.3.2 Claims for children under 2.

+2.9.3.3 Claims for patients who died in the emergency department or were discharged/transferred to another care setting.

+2.9.3.4 Claims for patients who received critical care services.

+2.9.4 The review is based upon presenting problems as defined by the ICD 10 reason for visit, intensity of the diagnostic workup as measured by the diagnostic CPT codes, and based upon the complicating conditions as defined by the ICD 10 principal, secondary, and external cause of injury diagnosis codes.

+2.9.5 To learn more about the EDC Analyzer [TM] tool, see: EDC Analyzer.com.

+2.10 Provider Preventable Conditions (PPC) review applies to the Medicaid line of business.
+Per CMS guidelines, reimbursement is prohibited to providers for services which meet certain conditions, for example, surgery performed on the wrong body parts.

+2.10.1 The Clinical Review department reviews claims that have been pended for review to determine whether the claim contains any PPC services based upon a defined list of Health Care Acquired Conditions (HAC) and Other Provider Preventable Conditions (OPPCs).

+2.10.2 The Clinical Review department will determine if the service provided meets the clinical guidelines set forth by CMS to ensure PPC services are not reimbursed.

+2.10.3 The Clinical Review department will instruct the claims examiner not to reimburse any non-payable service lines or portion of those service lines.

-2.11 DO NOT BILL EVENTS (DNBE)
+2.11 Do Not Bill Events (DNBE)

-Per CMS guidelines, providers will not be reimbursement for certain DNBE also known as "never events."
-DNBE (Never Events), are errors in medical care that are of concern to both the public and health care.
-Examples are included, but not limited to the below.
+2.11.1 Per CMS guidelines, providers will not be reimbursement for certain DNBE also known as "never events."
+DNBEs (never events), are errors in medical care that are of concern to both the public and health care.
+Examples include, but are not limited to, the below.
 KP may reduce payment for services directly related to a Do Not Bill Event.

-- Wrong surgery or invasive procedure on patient - Surgery or invasive procedure on wrong patient - Surgery or invasive procedure on wrong body part - 2.11.1 Hospital Acquired Condition is a condition that could reasonably have been prevented through the application of evidence-based guidelines.
+- Wrong surgery or invasive procedure on patient - Surgery or invasive procedure on wrong patient - Surgery or invasive procedure on wrong body part

+2.11.2 Hospital Acquired Condition is a condition that could reasonably have been prevented through the application of evidence-based guidelines.
 The charges for these events will be disallowed.
 Medical records are used to confirm the DNBE/HAC/Sentinel Event and an Itemized Statement is used to identify related charges.

-3 Guidelines
+3.0 Guidelines